GuilleMartinez/backend-30940-proyecto-final/readme.md

-# E-commerce API - Backend Course - Coderhouse 30940
+# E-commerce API - Backend Course - Coderhouse

+## About this project

 Simple API to do CRUD operations on products and carts.

 ## Storage

 You can choose between 5 methods for save your information.
-All of these methods work in localhost.
-1. File System (default)
+1. File System
-2. MariaDB (ecommerce DB is required before initialization)
+2. MariaDB - `localhost` (ecommerce DB is required before initialization)
-3. SQLite3 (ecommerce DB is required before initialization)
+3. SQLite3 - `localhost`
-4. MongoDB
+4. MongoDB - `localhost`
-5. Firestore (firebase configuration file is required).
+5. Firestore (Replace firebase.config.json file content with your credentials).

+# API Endpoints

 ## Products